Jakab-Mate/patch_model/README.md

 ### `sample_pool()`

-This function randomly chooses some species matrices from a pool and takes the corresponding subset of the attribute vectors in the *pool_struct*.
+This function randomly chooses some species matrices from a pool and takes the corresponding subset of the attribute vectors in the *PoolStruct*.
 It also assigns initial abundances (values between 0 and 1) for the species in the sample and all of the different resources.

 **Mandatory parameters**
-* ***p:*** A *pool_struct*
+* ***p:*** A *PoolStruct*
 * ***n_species:*** Number of species initially present in the community
 * ***n_invaders:*** Number of species that will appear successively in the community